-After more than a week of protests, four Minneapolis police officers face charges
+All four Minneapolis police officers charged in George Floyd death

 The new charge can carry a sentence of up to 40 years, 15 years longer than the maximum sentence for third-degree murder.

+Floyd, who police suspected of trying to pass a counterfeit bill to pay for cigarettes, was pronounced dead at a hospital shortly after the fatal encounter on May 25.

+Three fellow officers dismissed from the Minneapolis police department along with Chauvin the following day were charged on Wednesday for the first time in the case - each with aiding and abetting second-degree murder and with aiding and abetting manslaughter.

-The other three former officers who were involved in the incident - Thomas Lane, J. Alexander Kueng and Tou Thao - face charges of aiding and abetting murder and arrest warrants have been issued by Ellison, according to the documents.
+Those three - Thomas Lane, J. Alexander Kueng and Tou Thao - have also been taken into custody.

+Floyd’s death has become the latest flashpoint for long-simmering rage over police brutality against African Americans, propelling the highly charged issue of racial bias in the U.S. criminal justice system to the top of the political agenda five months before the U.S. presidential election on Nov.
+3.

+Scenes of protesters of all races flooding the streets - mostly peaceful but sometimes accompanied by arson, looting and clashes with police - have fueled a sense of crisis but also hopes of change.

+The mass public activity followed weeks of lockdown due to the coronavirus pandemic, which forced millions of Americans out of work and disproportionately affected minorities.

-Ellison, a black former U.S. congressman, has requested that bail be set at $1 million for each of the four former officers, the documents showed.
-Ellison was expected to hold a briefing later on Wednesday.
+Minnesota Attorney General Keith Ellison, a black former U.S. congressman, has requested that bail be set at $1 million for each of the four former officers, court documents showed.

 When reached by Reuters over the phone, Earl Gray, the attorney for Lane, said he had not received any information on the charges yet.
 Attorneys for the other officers who are being charged did not immediately respond to requests for comment.